This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

 PBk1, also called Aniline Black, is sometimes used as an ingredient in blends and may be found in some oils along with PBk6, though whether that helps increase the darkness that much is debated.
 The addition of PBk1 to PBk6, which is carbon black, is interesting.
 Some sources suggest Analine black may not be super lightfast, though Carbon black is.
 Handprint suggests that perhaps one should not use this pigment in tints.

-Monona Rossol mentions in her work that some of the anilines are carcinogenic (see link below).
+In terms of toxicity, we're not experts but Monona Rossol mentions in her work (available here),that some of the anilines are carcinogenic.
 On the topic of blackest blacks, we recently heard that while research is still emerging, those cool nanotube black pigments like vantablack may actually have some serious health hazards associated similar to asbestos, so if you find yourself looking for blackest blacks, please consult Monona Rossol's work on artist safety.

 Resources